PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Tracking product views
 ^^^^^^^^^^^^^^^^^^^^^^

-Usually, the first action of a visitor related to e-commerce is checking products details. :ref:`ecommerceProductDetailView<jtc-api-ecommerceProductDetailView>` function allows us to track product view details (including product category).
+Usually, the first action of a visitor, related to e-commerce, is product details view. :ref:`ecommerceProductDetailView<jtc-api-ecommerceProductDetailView>` function allows us to track it (including product category).

 Example: